 Option Description Drive Selection Criteria You need to select one of the various combinations of options that exist.
 If only one option is possible, only one option appears.
 Profile Parameters: Virtual Drive Name Displays the name of the virtual drive.
 RAID Level Displays the RAID level based on the profile selected.
 For example, if the profile selected is Generic RAID 0, RAID 0 is displayed.
 Virtual Drive Size Displays the amount of virtual drive storage space.
 By default, the maximum capacity available for the virtual drive is displayed.
 NOTE Virtual drive size of floating data type up to three decimal places is supported.
 Some of the screens in this chapter may not reflect this feature.
 Power Save Mode Displays the selected Power Save Mode of the five available options: None , Auto , Max , Max without Cache , and Controller Defined .
 Strip Size Displays the strip element size for the virtual drive.
 Drive Stripping involves partitioning each physical drive storage space in strips of the following sizes: 64 KB , 128 KB , 256 KB , 512 KB , 1 MB .
-Read Policy Displays the read cache policy for the virtual drive.
-For any profile, if the drive is an SSD drive, the No Read Ahead option is displayed.
-Otherwise, the Default option is displayed.
-The possible options follow: Default A virtual drive property that indicates whether the default read policy is Read Ahead or No Read Ahead.
-Read Ahead Permits the controller to read requested data and store the additional data in cache memory, anticipating that the data is required soon.
-No Read Ahead Specifies that the controller does not use Read Ahead for the current virtual drive.

-Table 23 Virtual Drive Creation Profile Options
+Table 24 Virtual Drive Creation Profile Options (Continued)